OpenSwitchNOS/openswitch-ops/docs/lldp_user_guide.md

 ```

 4. Set the IP address to be used in the Management Address TLV.
 The `lldp management-address` command specifies the IP address used in the management address LLDP type-length-value (TLV) triplets.
-If this command is not configured, the IP address assigned to the management interface will be used in the management address LLDP type-length-value (TLV) triplets.
+If this command is not configured, the IP address assigned to the management interface is used in the management address LLDP type-length-value (TLV) triplets.
 ```
 ops-as5712(config)# lldp management-address 16.93.49.1
 ops-as5712(config)#